brendsimons/RewardSystem_backend/docs/claims.md

     "_id": "5bf27b639013132040aeb718",
     "userId": "5bf27b639013132040aeb718",
     "taskId": "5bf27b639013132040aeb718",
-    "message": "This is a description written by the user.", "status": "rewarded"
+    "message": "This is a description written by the user G1.", "status": "rewarded"
 }
 ```